quinncja/TrattoriaDemi/README.md

 # Trattoria Demi Website, Reservations & Management Platform

 ### Overview
-Trattoria Demi, a local restaurant in Evanston, IL, was operating with outdated systems -- payroll was calculated with pen and paper, and stored in a filing cabinet.
-Their online presence was a static WordPress site built from archaic templates.
-And they paid over $1,000 monthly to OpenTable for basic reservation management.
+Trattoria Demi, a local restaurant in Evanston, IL, was operating with outdated systems.
+Payroll was calculated with pen and paper, and stored in a filing cabinet, their online presence was a static WordPress site built from archaic templates, and they paid over $1,000 monthly to OpenTable for basic reservation management.

 This full stack application consists of three distinct sections built to solve these issues: